Jose Alfredo Jimenez and my Camino de Guanajuato at Festival Cervantino

 The Stars Align

 I discovered a pocket to squeeze into along a row of stores on the outside of the street.
 I felt like an inflatable bop bag in a human blender.
 Admittedly, I was slightly miserable but I was going to stick this once-in-a-lifetime opportunity out.
 The next song was “Si Nos Dejan”, another one on my short-list favorites.
 As I continued to sing along, the stars aligned.
 The crowd settled, I was comfortably standing, made friends, enjoyed my cocktail in a can and heard the Jiménez song I most identify with, “El Rey.”
 (This was performed on The Voice in 2012 for those who watch).
 Teary eyed I remember thinking don’t forget this moment.
-Three years later (with a little help from Facebook reminders) I haven’t.
+A few years later (with a little help from Facebook reminders) I haven’t.

 Camino de Guanajuato